Skip to content

 How long will it take my dog to recover after consuming unripened Lychee?

-It entirely depends on the dog and how soon you take him to the doctor.
+It entirely depends on the dog and how soon you take him to the vet.
 The rest depends on multiple factors like:

 • Your dog’s stature